Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/branch.md

     See the full list of [Branch properties that are supported by Amplitude](#supported-branch-properties).

 3. (optional) In **Select additional properties**, select any more event and user properties you want to send to Branch.
 If you don't select any properties here, Amplitude doesn't send any.
-These properties are sent to Branch as Branch custom data.
+These properties are sent to Branch as Branch custom data. _Transformed event properties and transformed user properties aren't supported._

 ### Enable sync